Congratulations on your continued progress in your music education!

 All freshmen should initially enroll in Concert Band during registration with their counselor.

-Yes, you will need to enroll in either Concert Band or Symphonic Band in order to be in Jazz Band.
+Yes, you will need to enroll in Concert Band in order to be in Jazz Band.
 Pianists and guitar players, however, are exempt from this requirement.

 5. How many after-school events will I be involved with?